-Growing up girl in Zimbabwe, most of the books I read or studied were not by African women.
+Growing up as a young girl in Zimbabwe, most of the books I read or studied were not by African women.
 As a literature student, I read all of the classics from William Shakespeare, Charles Dickens to George Eliot just to name a few.
 What you may notice about this list is most of these classics were written by men.
 My exposure to literature from women was so limited and my exposure to literature written by African women was almost non-existent.
 In part, I think I bear some responsibility for this as I was so oblivious to the long-standing contributions made by African women in this field.
-I never made an effort to find out more information about these African women and their work
+I never made an effort to find out more information about these women and their work.

 Nervous Conditions is a popular contemporary novel, written by Zimbabwean author, Tsitsi Dangarembga.
 The novel follows the story of Tambu, a young girl from a poor family living in Rhodesia (pre-independence Zimbabwe), who is sent to live with her wealthier uncle and his family after the death of her brother.
 The main themes explored include gender relations, class, and cultural change.

 Beneath the Lion’s Gaze, by Ethiopian American author Maaza Mengiste, traces a family’s experience during a period of great political upheaval in Ethiopia in the 1970s.
 This family presents a glimpse into the suffering and changes in relationships experienced on a national level during these years of turmoil.
 The major themes include friendship and the pursuit of freedom.

 Zenzele is the debut novel, of Zimbabwean author, J Nozipo Maraire.
 The novel itself is written as a letter in which a mother addresses her daughter who is on her way to study at Harvard University.
 The novel explores the roles played by different family members during the struggle for independence in Zimbabwe and what it means to be an African woman.